muhammadramadhanap14/HouseSellingApp/README.md

 ## Tech Stack

 - **Kotlin**: Language for Android development.
-- **MVVM (Model-View-ViewModel)**: Architecture to maintain separation between the UI and business logic.
+- **MVVM (Model-View-ViewModel)**: Architecture that maintains separation between the UI and business logic.
 - **Dagger-Hilt**: Framework for dependency injection, making the app modular and testable.
-- **Coroutines**: Used for asynchronous operations and network requests.
+- **Coroutines**: Utilized for asynchronous operations and network requests.
 - **Glide**: Manages image loading and caching.
-- **RecyclerView**: Efficiently displays the property listings in a list.
+- **RecyclerView**: Efficiently displays property listings in a list.
 - **LiveData**: Observes and reacts to data changes in the ViewModel, enabling seamless UI updates.

 ---